top of page

 Please read the following information carefully.

-Entries not adhering to these guidelines could be disqualified.
+• Entries not adhering to these guidelines will be disqualified.

 • Membership in WOTR is not a requirement for any submitting Washington writer living east of the Cascades, but it is a requirement for an entrant living elsewhere in Washington.
 No out-of-state submissions will be considered.